 A Short Bio

 Karen was born and raised on the Canadian prairies.
 She studied genetics, molecular biology and physiology at the University of Manitoba, graduating with her Master of Science in 1999.
 Through most of the next two decades, Karen worked in academia, moving through positions as a research associate and lab manager to project and program management in research and health care.
-Drawing on her extensive and varied experience, she is now settling into a new life as a freelance science editor and language enthusiast.
-Her mission is to help scientists communicate clearly to a wide audience that includes policy makers and the lay public.
+Drawing on her extensive and varied experience, she is now enjoying life as a freelance medical editor, proofreader, and writing coach.
+Her mission is to help clients convey information in a way that is both useful and helpful to their intended audiences.

 Karen credits her interest in science and nature to her maternal grandparents.
 As biologists and naturalists, they always encouraged her to observe the world and ask questions about it.
 When not wordsmithing, Karen sings and plays bass for Plain Salt, a Celtic-inspired folk band, and enjoys the outdoors, especially the woods and water, whenever she can.

 Karen lives with her family, including four cats and a crazy dog, near Winnipeg, Manitoba.

 As a medical editor, proofreader and writing coach, I offer English language writing and editing support for students, academics and professionals in the health sciences and beyond.
 Whoever you are, my mission is to help you convey information in a way that is both useful and helpful to your intended audience.

 Here are some unique and important things I bring to the table:

 I love coffee and I love one on one conversation.
 I would love to get to know you and your story.
 What brought you to Manitoba, to wherever you are at this moment in your life?
 Whatever you are willing to share will allow me to help you express yourself clearly.